|Logging in to Campus Express

 A: Freshman - Freshman are required to sign-up for one of the three First-Year Dining Plans.
-Students have until June 14 to select a plan, if you have not signed-up by that date we will automatically assign freshmen to the Best Food Fit dining plan, our most popular plan.
-Students wishing to change their dining plan after June 14 may do so during the Fall Change Period, August 27 through September 17.
+Students have until June 16, 2018 to select a plan.
+If you have not signed-up by that date, we will automatically assign freshmen to the Best Food Fit dining plan, our most popular plan.
+Students wishing to change their dining plan after June 16 may do so during the Fall Change Period.

-Transfer - First year transfer students living on-campus are required to sign-up for a dining plan choosing from any of the first-year or upperclass plans.
-If students do not select a plan by mid-August, they will automatically be enrolled in the Best Food Fit dining plan prior to move-in.
+Transfer - First year transfer students are required to sign-up for a dining plan choosing from any of the first-year or upperclass plans.
+If students do not select a plan, they will automatically be enrolled in the Best Food Fit dining plan prior to move-in.

 Q: How can I confirm my online dining plan selection?